deis/workflow/src/installing-workflow/index.md

 InfluxDB is running at https://52.9.206.49/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb
 ```

-If you see a list of targets like the one above, `helmc` can communicate with the Kubernetes master.
+If `helmc target` shows a list of targets like the one above, `helmc` can communicate with the Kubernetes master.
 Double check that
 the master returned by `helmc target` matches the expected cluster.

 ## Choose Your Deployment Strategy